ByteVerse

 • agent-first workflow design

-• can produce artifacts like files, reports, and structured outputs
+• can generate artifacts like reports, files, structured tables, and summaries

-• good fit for teams experimenting with AI-native processes
+• good fit for teams experimenting with AI-native process design

 Where It Can Fall Short